ikreymer/cc-index-server/README.md

 Refer to [CDX Server API](https://github.com/ikreymer/pywb/wiki/CDX-Server-API) for more detailed instructions on the API itself.

 The pywb [README](https://github.com/ikreymer/pywb/blob/master/README.rst) provides additional information about pywb.

+## Building the Index

+Please see the [webarchive-indexing](https://github.com/ikreymer/webarchive-indexing) repository for more info on how the index is built.